theelous3/asks/README.md

 # TODO

-* Allow cookies param to take asks-native cookie objects
-* Streaming responses
-* A million other things, probably.
+* A million things, probably.